-It's 'Our Fault': Nextdoor CEO Takes Blame For Deleting of Black Lives Matter Posts
+It's 'Our Fault': Nextdoor CEO Takes Blame For Deleting Of Black Lives Matter Posts

 Friar has apologized to Black users who have said they do not feel welcomed or respected on the app, vowing that racism has no place on Nextdoor.

-She also announced that Nextdoor was severing ties with law enforcement by ending a "forward to police" feature that allowed users to report observed activity to authorities.
+She also announced that Nextdoor was cutting off a tie to law enforcement by ending a "forward to police" feature that allowed users to report observed activity to authorities.

 But Friar told NPR that Nextdoor's efforts to combat racism on the app will go even further.